-Cara Tallo is the Senior Supervising Producer for Morning Edition.
+Cara Tallo is the Deputy Executive Producer for Morning Edition.

 In this role, she collaborates with show and desk managers to program the daily show and set priorities for future coverage.
 She also coordinates story assignments and staffing for the 24 hour-a-day, 6 day-a-week staff.